-The public has been fascinated by the British royal family since the beginnings of monarchy itself.
-The idea of kings, queens, princes, and princesses is captivating — which sometimes isn't the best thing.
-Queen Elizabeth II, England's longest-reigning queen, has been the subject of numerous conspiracy theories, and some facts about her life and reign are downright weird (like her well known obsession with corgis).
+The wider public has been fascinated by the British royal family since the beginnings of monarchy itself.
+The idea of kings, queens, princes, and princesses is captivating; their lives and experiences seem significantly removed from the trials and travails of normal life — which sometimes isn't the best thing.
+For example, Queen Elizabeth II, England's longest-reigning queen, has been the subject of numerous conspiracy theories as a result of this intense public scrutiny.

-Public fascination with the royal family can lead to some negative outcomes though, including some kidnapping attempts, which is what happened to Princess Anne, Queen Elizabeth II's daughter, on March 20, 1974.
-To attempt to kidnap a princess is no small thing, yet Ian Ball, a north London laborer, created a plot to kidnap Princess Anne and hold her for a huge ransom, and the story of the botched attempt is just as fascinating and kooky as the royal family itself.
+Public fascination with the royal family can lead to outcomes more serious than conspiratorial thinking, however, including kidnapping attempts, which is what happened to Princess Anne, Queen Elizabeth II's daughter, on March 20, 1974.
+To attempt to kidnap a princess is no small thing, yet Ian Ball, a north London laborer, created a plot to kidnap Princess Anne and hold her for a huge ransom, and the story of the botched attempt is just as fascinating and outlandish as the royal family itself.

 Ball Ambushed Princess Anne's Limo On The Way To Buckingham Palace